본문 바로가기

 Ken Griffin, CEO of the major US hedge fund Citadel, stated that President Donald Trump should "maintain distance" from the Federal Reserve (Fed).

-Chairman Hassett has emphasized that the key interest rate should be determined independently of political pressure.
+Hassett has repeatedly emphasized that the key interest rate should be determined independently of political pressure.
 However, in a recent interview with CNBC, he stated, "If President Trump has good ideas regarding economic policy, I will communicate them to the Fed's rate-setting committee," and added, "The President is a seasoned expert who has observed the economy for a long time."
 These comments have sparked controversy.

 Meanwhile, CEO Griffin is well-known for supporting Republican presidential candidates.
-However, he withheld official support for President Trump in last year's election and has also publicly criticized President Trump's reciprocal tariff policies.
+However, he withheld official support for President Trump in last year's election and has also publicly criticized Trump's reciprocal tariff policies.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.